kateBea/Traverse/README.md

 # BFS and DFS test
 Small program with C++ to test BFS and DFS traverse on graphs implemented as adjacency lists.
-There's still some changes to be done.
+There's still changes to be done.

 # Graph test
 Important NOTE: The graph is assumed to be directed, i.e say